wiseman-timelord/Ea-BbMaxRsi-v1/README.md

 # Mql5EaGenericPlus-v2

 ### Status
 - Under ongoing development.
 Currently awaiting re-creation, as uploaded wrong one, and then couldnt get back to original, and am now making a EA from a somewhat near original script.
-Will re-upload later, you can check out what I did here [Mt5Mql5EaMakerPro botched demonstration that somwhat works out in the end][https://chat.openai.com/g/g-UULzpPpmc-mt5mql5eamakerpro].
+Will re-upload later, you can check out what I did here [Mt5Mql5EaMakerPro botched demonstration that somwhat works out in the end](https://chat.openai.com/g/g-UULzpPpmc-mt5mql5eamakerpro).
+That was before fixing in new session, first session should be about getting all the code in place.
 - Need to strip down the new one I make:- replace strategy with a simple strategy, then make the TP and SL and risk and lot, simple, then when working remove the strategy and replace with placeholder.

 ## Description